 Project BEST demonstrates how cooperation between local and regional stakeholders and the implementation of most suitable technological solutions result in better process control and treatment of industrial effluents, and thus, reduces the load of nutrients and hazardous substances in outgoing waste waters.

 Altogether five project partners will invest in new solutions for industrial waste water treatment.
 The investing partners include both municipal waste water treatment plants (WWTP) and dairy industries:

 The investment demonstrates optimal utilization of industrial sewage and sludge for energy production.
-Leszno water utility will evaluate the potential benefits and challenges of utliizing effluents from meat processing industries, stockyards and growing industrial zones containing heavy metals and other harmful substances from the point of view of sludge utilisation for energy production.
+Leszno water utility will evaluate the potential benefits and challenges of utilizing effluents from meat processing industries, stockyards and growing industrial zones containing heavy metals and other harmful substances from the point of view of sludge utilization for energy production.

 Doruchów Commune will separate treatment of industrial and municipal wastewater and build a new treatment line for industrial wastewater treatment.
 The investment includes a pilot on phosphorous removal based on an innovative filter media technology (Polonite), which removes phosphorus without any chemicals and enables full phosphorous recovery from waste water.

 Adequate monitoring of indusrial effluents ensure sufficient capacity of the WWTP during high flows of industrial effluents.
 Põltsamaa waste water treatment plant is receiving wastewaters with high biological oxygen demand (BOD) and nutrient contents from food production industry and dairy production of E-Piim company.

 E-Piim has already established pretreatment facilities in forms of a flocculation process but to optimize the treatment process at municipal Põltsamaa WWTP, effluent flows should be further regulated.